arabeno/summer-2022-soil/README.md

 The current pre-trained model I'm trying to use is the [Keras DeepLab v3 Plus model][1].
 To be honest, it hasn't done a fantastic job with the couple photos I've tried.
 I've also been following along with *most of* the [Udacity Intro to Tensorflow online course][2].

+After the failed attempt at using the Keras DeepLab model, I managed to hit a breakthrough using SciKit.
+All of my code was from [this article][3].

 ## Goals
 * Attempt basic machine learning training on image segmentation
 * Have, at the very least, a proof of concept/basic implementation by ~ July 20th.